 Getting around: Public transport is not indicated with the board.
 Getting to the beaches is easy unless there are private properties.
 The advice is to rent a car, if you can’t, we advise you to stay in Carpinteria.

 Accommodation and food: Carpinteria has two motels for $ 40-50.
 Santa Barbara has 34 beachfront hotels from the most luxurious to the cheapest.
 You can camp at the Carpenteria State Beach campground.
-Fast food is affordable around $ 8 per meal, restaurants are expensive.
+Fast food is affordable and it costs around $ 8 per meal, restaurants are expensive.

 Nature and Culture: Plan an excursion to the Channel Islands to surf, fish or whale watch.
 Santa Barbara’s entertainment includes a zoo, themed restaurants, beach volleyball, mountain hiking trails, and a rich nightlife.